 Below: 1st photo - The mature seed capsule with stiff hooked hairs.
 2nd photo - The underside of the leaf is softer with very fine whitish hair

 Below: The rootstock of Enchanters has a short taproot and rhizomes.

 Notes: Enchanter's Nightshade is not indigenous to the Garden.
 Eloise Butler catalogued the Dwarf Enchanter's Nightshade, C. alpina, as present in the Garden on her list of Sept.
 6, 1907.
 Martha Crone listed both species as present on her 1951 inventory of plants in the Garden at that time.
 After that, the later census reports drop C. alpina.
 Both species are native to Minnesota along with a third species which is considered a hybrid - Circaea x intermedia (C. alpina x lutetiana).
-The DNR does not report a county location for the hybrid.
+The MN DNR (Dept. of Natural Resources) does not report a county location for the hybrid.

 Comparison of Minnesota native species: The difference between the two well-distributed species is that with C. alpina, the height of the plant is shorter; the leaves are more coarsely toothed and are more than half the length in width; and the flowers are more tightly bunched on the raceme.
 C. lutetiana is native to most counties in Minnesota except the far NE, NW corners and the SW area where it is too dry.
 C. alpina is more prevalent in the NE quadrant of the state and in a few SE counties.
 In North America the C. lutetiana is found in the eastern half of the continent except Florida and the Canadian Maritime Provinces of Labrador and Newfoundland.